 Dr. Chase has also undertaken individual and collaborative research to address challenges in STEM education.
 Just after arriving at UNO, NSF funding supported the development of undergraduate biotechnology laboratories.
 From 1997-2007, Dr. Chase served as a key member of Banneker 2000/CEMS/MSP, an NSF-funded effort to improve K-12 STEM education.
 In 2005, State of Nebraska funding supported his involvement in the professional development of grade 3-6 teachers.
 Between 2010 and 2012, he worked on an NSF-funded project to develop online, standard-aligned K-12 teacher-training modules in genetics, development, evolution, physiology and behavior.
 In 2012, the Kelly Fund supported his efforts to better understand STEM attrition throughout the NU system.
 These and other efforts in pedagogy have garnered over $1.5 million in support, and have transformed his perspective about what it means to be pedagogically successful in STEM.

-Dr. Chase’ research program uses genetics to understand human neurodegenerative disease and how the nervous system is maintained.
+Dr. Chase' research program uses genetics to understand human neurodegenerative disease and how the nervous system is maintained.
+In recent years, he and his students have explored the cognitive processes involved in olfactory dysfunction in Parkinson's disease, whether T. gondii affects dopamine-related behaviors in its obligate host, the cat, and use genetic approaches in Drosophila to understand the role of ADAM proteins in the nervous system.
 It has been consistently productive since coming to UNO.
 He has contributed to over 16 peer-reviewed publications in first-rank journals including Genetics, Developmental Biology, Neuroscience, Brain, Annals of Neurology, Fly, Acta Neuropathologica, Development, Growth and Differentiation, and Parkinsonism and Related Disorders, 7 book chapters, encyclopedia entries and invited reviews, and 88 research presentations at scientific meetings and invited seminars.
-Support for his ideas has provided over $700,000 in individual research funding from public and private sources including the National Institutes of Health, the National Science Foundation, the American Cancer Society, the Nebraska Department of Health and Human Resources, the U.S. Department of State, and the Parkinson’s Disease Foundation, as well intramural support from UNO-UCRCA and UNO-FIRE.
+Support for his ideas has provided over $700,000 in individual research funding from public and private sources including the National Institutes of Health, the National Science Foundation, the American Cancer Society, the Nebraska Department of Health and Human Resources, the U.S. Department of State, and the Parkinson's Disease Foundation, as well intramural support from UNO-UCRCA and UNO-FIRE.
 During a Faculty Development Fellowship (FDF) in 2005-6, he was awarded a Fulbright Research Fellowship in Greece, and during a FDF in 2013-14, was a visiting scholar at the University of Chicago interacting with members of the Departments of Ecology and Evolution, Statistics, and Human Genetics.

 In the mid-1990's, Dr. Chase began working on the genetics of Parkinson's disease (PD), an incurable, progressive neurodegenerative disease.
 Work from Dr. Chase' lab on a kindred with rare familial PD contributed to demonstrating that the SNCA gene, which encodes alpha-synuclein, played a role in many forms of PD, and suggested that levels of alpha-synuclein are important to disease progression.
 Research in his lab continues to search for genetic factors causing PD and which can modify disease outcomes.
 Identifying such factors is essential to design etiologically based PD therapies.
 Two major and complementary projects are to use genomic analysis in a large Mennonite kindred to identify causal gene(s) for a set of overlapping neurodegenerative phenotypes and to identify naturally occurring genetic variants that are responsible for phenotypic variation in Drosophila models of PD.
 Both of these approaches should have a high impact on understanding the processes that lead to PD.
 A third project investigates the mechanism of olfactory dysfunction in parkinsonism and dementia.